promhippie/hcloud_exporter/docs/content/getting-started.md

       - HCLOUD_EXPORTER_LOG_PRETTY=true
 {{< / highlight >}}

+If you want to secure the access to the exporter or also the HTTP service discovery endpoint you can provide a web config.
+You just need to provide a path to the config file in order to enable the support for it, for details about the config format look at the [documentation](#web-configuration) section:

+{{< highlight diff >}}
+  hcloud_exporter:
+    image: promhippie/hcloud-exporter:latest
+    restart: always
+    environment:
++     - HCLOUD_EXPORTER_WEB_CONFIG=path/to/web-config.json
+      - HCLOUD_EXPORTER_TOKEN=bldyecdtysdahs76ygtbw51w3oeo6a4cvjwoitmb
+      - HCLOUD_EXPORTER_LOG_PRETTY=true
+{{< / highlight >}}

 Finally the exporter should be configured fine, let's start this stack with [docker-compose](https://docs.docker.com/compose/), you just need to execute `docker-compose up` within the directory where you have stored the `prometheus.yml` and `docker-compose.yml`.

 That's all, the exporter should be up and running.
 Have fun with it and hopefully you will gather interesting metrics and never run into issues.
 You can access the exporter at [http://localhost:9501/metrics](http://localhost:9501/metrics) and [Prometheus](https://prometheus.io) at [http://localhost:9090](http://localhost:9090).